Saigesp/aws-developer-cert/ElasticBeanstalk.md

 # AWS Elastic Beanstalk

-With Elastic Beanstalk, you can quickly deploy and manage applications in the AWS Cloud without having to learn about the infrastructure that runs those applications.
+Automation service for deploy and manage applications in the AWS Cloud without having to learn about the infrastructure that runs those applications.

 ## Advanced environment customization with configuration files (.ebextensions)